iszczesniak/cpp/memory/index.md

 The read-write memory stores:

-* global and static data in a location of fixed-size,
+* global and static data in a location of fixed size,

 * local data at a stack (more specifically, a stack per thread of the process); a stack can grow (i.e., the operating system can allocate